Skip to main content

 Salmuera

-For small plates like ceviches, empanadas, exquisite steaks doused in chimichurri and bite-sized cubanitos, look no further than the tantalizing Latin-American-inspired menu of Salmuera.
+For small plates like ceviches, empanadas, exquisite steaks doused in chimichurri and bite-sized cubanitos, look no further than the tantalising Latin-American-inspired menu of Salmuera.
 Pair these with one of their signature cocktails, Mexican beers, or a flight of smoky mezcals, complete with a full introduction by their in-house Mezcalero (somebody who distils mezcal).